Kontent.ai

 1. Group content elements based on their purpose

 • They can focus on related elements only.
-If they’re writing, they can see the main content only.
+If they’re writing, they can see only the main content.
 If they’re filling in metadata, they see metadata only.
-Don’t force users to scroll under the main content that has a different length in each content item.
+Avoid forcing your users to scroll under the main content that has a different length in each content item.

 • Let people in a given role in the project focus on relevant elements only.
-With content groups, you can set different permissions to different parts of content items so that unauthorized people don’t change what they shouldn’t.
+With content groups, you can set different permissions to different parts of content items so that authorized people can only make changes where they have access.

 2. Crumble content into smaller pieces